waugustoaf/waugustoaf/README.md

 <!-- ABOUT THE PROJECT -->
 ## About Me

 HI THERE!
-I'm Walther, 17 years old, emancipated, Systems Development Technician student at CEFET-MG Timóteo from Brazil and I love technologie, communities, classes and everything in-between.
+I'm (Walther) AUGUSTO, 17 years old, emancipated, Systems Development Technician student at CEFET-MG Timóteo from Brazil and I love technologie, communities, classes and everything in-between.
 I'm passionate to create new projects and helping another developers as much as possible.

 More about me:
 * 📚 I'm a Systems Development Technical Course student at CEFET-MG, Brazil